MicrosoftDocs/msteams-docs/msteams-platform/bots/bot-basics.md

 #### Teams-specific handlers

-The `TeamsActivityHandler` extends the list of handlers above to include the following:
+The `TeamsActivityHandler` extends the list of handlers from the [Core Bot Framework handlers](#core-bot-framework-handlers) section to include the following:

 | Event | Handler | Description |
 | :-- | :-- | :-- |